-Holy Mother Sri Sarada Devi's Brief Life History
+The Holy Mother - Sri Sarada Devi

 At the age of eighteen she walked all the way to Dakshineshwar to meet her husband.
 Sri Ramakrishna, who had immersed himself in the intense practice of several spiritual disciplines for more than twelve years, had reached the highest state of realization in which he saw God in all beings.
-He received Sarada Devi with great affection and allowed her to stay with him.
+He received Sarada Devi with great affection, and allowed her to stay with him.
 He taught her how to lead a spiritual life while discharging her household duties.
 They led absolutely pure lives, and Sarada Devi served Sri Ramakrishna as his devoted wife and disciple, while remaining a virgin nun and following the spiritual path.

 Sri Ramakrishna looked upon Sarada Devi as a special manifestation of Divine Mother of the universe.
 In 1872, on the night of the Phala-harini-Kali-puja, he ritualistically worshipped Sarada Devi as the Divine Mother, thereby awakening universal Motherhood latent in her.
 When disciples began to gather around Sri Ramakrishna, Sarada Devi learned to look upon them as her own children.
 The room in which she stayed at Dakshineshwar was too small to live in and had hardly any amenities; and on many days she did not get the opportunity of meeting Sri Ramakrishna.
 But she bore all difficulties silently and lived in contentment and peace, serving the increasing number of devotees who came to see Sri Ramakrishna.

-Worshipped by Sri Ramakrishna
+Worship by Sri Ramakrishna

 In 1872, his wife Sarada, now nineteen years old, came from the village to meet him.
 He received her cordially, and taught her how to attend to household duties and at the same time lead an intensely spiritual life.
 One night he worshipped her as the Divine Mother in his room at the Dakshineswar temple.
 Although Sarada continued to stay with him, they lived immaculately pure lives, and their marital relationship was purely spiritual.
 It should be mentioned here that Sri Ramakrishna had been ordained a Sannyasin (Hindu monk), and he observed the basic vows of a monk to perfection.
-But outwardly he lived like a layman, humble, loving and with childlike simplicity.
+But outwardly he lived like a lay man, humble, loving and with childlike simplicity.
 During Sri Ramakrishna’s stay at Dakshineswar, Rani Rasmani first acted as his patron.
 After her death, her son-in-law Mathur Nath Biswas took care of his needs.

 After Sri Ramakrishna’s passing away in 1886, Sarada Devi spent some months in pilgrimage, and then went to Kamarpukur where she lived in great privation.
 Coming to know of this, the disciples of Sri Ramakrishna brought her to Kolkata.
 This marked a turning point in her life.
 She now began to accept spiritual seekers as her disciples, and became the open portal to immortality for hundreds of people.
 Her great universal mother-heart, endowed with boundless love and compassion, embraced all people without any distinction, including many who had lived sinful lives.